 3rd grade -

 3rd grade students began the year in art reviewing their knowledge of American tall tales which they studied at the end of 2nd grade.
 Each student was assigned to write and illustrate a short story.
 First they made books with both black and white paper and considered how their story might transition from one chapter to the next on the varying background paper.
 Students also looked at Where the Wild Things Are, and thought about how different compositions and combinations of text and illustration could help tell their story.

 Finally they created their characters using modeling clay, painted cardboard sets, and enacted and captured their footage.

-After seeing Jacob Lawrence's Migration series at MoMa and studying the Harlem Renaissance, 3rd grade students created these watercolor portraits from observation.
+After seeing Jacob Lawrence's Migration series at MoMa, and in conjunction with writing short essays about Harlem Renaissance artists, 3rd grade students created these watercolor portraits from observation of photographic portraits.
 They also looked at collages by Romare Bearden before creating their own.

 scenery and props made for the 3rd grade play -- an idea to use silhouette projected backgrounds was not used, however we followed this with a shadow puppet video unit.

 Next, they created ceramic sculptures based on their sketches.
 Then students learned about animation and made videos soundtracked with their own sound effects.

 We also looked at a New Yorker magazine cover by Saul Steinberg, made a list of things that come to mind about NYC and some sketches in preparation for another animation.